-Bexley Public Library will close at 6pm on July 3rd and remain closed on July 4th in observance of Independance Day
+Bexley Public Library will be closed on Sunday, August 31st and Monday, September 1st in observance of Labor Day

 Karen Lewis's current research visualizes the Underground Railroad, providing critical counter-narratives through mapping, drawing, and writing in support of a forthcoming book proposal, Architecture of the Underground Railroad.